-Keep it Clean
+Keep Everything Clean

-Check Bolts, Hinges, and Cables
+Check The Bolts, Hinges, and Cables

-Test Door Balance
+Test The Door's Balance